List of mass graves from Soviet mass executions: 1940 onwards

 The Katyn massacre in Russia.
-With Stalin's approval, NKVD chief Lavrenty Beria issued orders to shoot 25,700 Polish "nationalists and counter-revolutionaries", Poles held captive in a number of internment camps in western Russia, on date.
+With Stalin's approval, NKVD commissar Lavrenty Beria issued orders to shoot 25,700 Polish "nationalists and counter-revolutionaries", Poles held captive in a number of internment camps in western Russia, on date.
 The executions are collectively known as the Katyn massacre but they took place in three distinct locations: Katyn (Smolensk Region), Tver in central Russia and Kharkiv in eastern Ukraine.

 At Katyn (Smolensk Region) at a site used earlier for executing hundreds of Soviet citizens.
 Polish POWs were shot there by the NKVD in April and May 1940.
 4,413 bodies were later exhumed and identified.
 Polish prisoners were also shot at Kharkiv in eastern Ukraine and in Tver, then known as Kalinin.
 Some of them were buried at Mednoe, today a commemorative site in the Tver Region, having first been shot in Tver.